TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

 about translations.

 For now we want to be in "Columns" mode.
-If that is not the case when you move to the *Page* module, please use the menu in the docheader to switch mode.
+If that is not the case when you move to the *Page* module, please use the menu in the doc header to switch mode.

 .. figure:: ../../Images/PageModuleFunctions.png